Synss/pyhard2/documentation/tuthw3.rst

    Actions
       are better expressed with a verb like `reset`, `trigger`, or `clear`.
+      They do not return values.

+:meth:`Subsystem.add_action_by_name` and :meth:`Subsystem.add_parameter_by_name`
-The :meth:`~Subsystem.add_action_by_name` and its :meth:`~Subsystem.add_parameter_by_name` pendant can be used to semi-automatically generate subsystems from various formats like Excel workbooks.
+can be used to semi-automatically generate subsystems from various formats like spreadsheet programs.
 See how in :doc:`tuthw4`.
 Or go directly include the driver in a :doc:`tutgui1`.

 .. seealso::